……..in Love with Madhya Pradesh… 😉

 If you have that history lover in you, you can take the effort to climb the stairs and visit this temple on a mound.
 And if you are not much religious or history-freak then you can give it a miss.

-- How to Reach: Jabalpur is the main railway station to reach Bhedaghat, Govindghat and the Fort.
+Jabalpur is the main railway station to reach Bhedaghat, Govindghat, and the Fort.
 But the Madan Mahal Station (at 10 minutes distance) is more convenient to reach anywhere.
+From the main road near Madan Mahal station, you can get sharing auto-rickshaw for 20 INR per head to Bhedaghat.
+From the Jabalpur Railway Station, you also get direct buses plying near Dhuandhar Falls charges the same.

 - Bhedaghat has a number of good restaurants, but the dhabhas near the main falls ‘Dhuadhaar’ would serve you the authentic/desi taste.